-5. RACING AREA
+6. RACING AREA

-- 5.1 Races will be conducted on the Potomac River, between National Airport and Hains Point, Washington, D.C. - 5.2 Channel-bound vessels within the racing area are obstructions.
+- Races will be conducted on the Potomac River, between National Airport and Hains Point, Washington, D.C. - 6.2 Channel-bound vessels within the racing area are obstructions.
 Boats that are racing must keep clear of such vessels.

-6. PLANNED SCHEDULE & NUMBER OF RACES
+7. PLANNED SCHEDULE & NUMBER OF RACES

-- 6.1 Competitors meeting: 1000 on Saturday in the dry sail launch area. - 6.2 First race for the first class: The warning signal for the 1st race of the day for the first class to start is 1125 on both Saturday and Sunday.

-- 6.3 First race for the other classes: There will be a short time interval between the start of one class and the warning for the next class (no rolling starts). - 6.4 Subsequent races: The RC intends to start subsequent races for some classes before all the classes have finished. - 6.5 Number of Races: As many races as conditions and time allow. - 6.6 End of racing: No warning signal will be made after 1530 on Saturday.
+- 7.1 Competitors' meeting: 1000 on Saturday in the dry sail launch area near the cranes. - 7.2 First race for the first class: The warning signal for the 1st race of the day for the first class to start is 1125 on both Saturday and Sunday. - 7.3 First race for the other classes: There will be a short time interval between the start of one class and the warning for the next class (no rolling starts). - 7.4 Subsequent races: The RC intends to start subsequent races for some classes before all the classes have finished. - 7.5 Number of Races: As many races as conditions and time allow on each day. - 7.6 End of racing: No warning signal will be made after 1630 on Saturday.
 No warning signal will be made after 1530 on Sunday.

-7. ORDER OF STARTS
+8. ORDER OF STARTS

-- 7.1 The order of starts for the first race of the first day will be announced at the competitors' meeting. - 7.2 Classes with 5 or more competitors will have their own start.
-Classes with 4 or fewer competitors may be started together.
+- 8.1 The order of starts for the first race of the first day will be announced at the competitors' meeting. - 8.2 Classes with 5 or more competitors will have their own start.
+Classes with 4 or fewer competitors may be started together or grouped with another class.

-8. CLASS FLAGS
+9. CLASS FLAGS